Table of Contents

 The place was just great and it had its own sauna, I was in Finnish Heaven.
-Sauna was a solution to my tiredness, hurting back and perfect way to relax after long journey.
+The sauna was a solution to my tiredness, hurting back and a perfect way to relax after a long journey.
 But I had to be patient as there was Lappish Evening in the Starry Sky Hut with amazing food to attend first.
-It was a really good start of my birthday celebration!
+It was a really good start for my birthday celebration!

-The morning of my birthday started with dog sledding which I love.
-Husky sledding has everything I adore: speed, excitement, animals and being outdoor.
+The morning of my birthday started with dog sledging which I love.
+Husky sledging has everything I adore: speed, excitement, animals and being outdoors.
 It was like my 4th ride in the month so I felt quite sure and was doing very well with balancing and managing the dogs.
-Ok, to be honest I was doing quite well from the very beginning(modest me), winter sports are my kind of sports.
+Ok, to be honest, I was doing quite well from the very beginning(modest me), winter sports are my kind of sports.

 Dogs were impatient to run, I was eager to stand on the sledge and to feel the wind in my hair.
 In my team I had this beautiful leading dog called Ash, he was a real machine and he made my ride so much more fun, he was running like crazy – a great leader for a sledge.

-As I have mentioned I tried sledding before but the one I attended in Salla was very special, as I have got an official husky driving licence!
+As I have mentioned I tried sledging before but the one I attended in Salla was very special, as I have got an official husky driving licence!
 For real!
-I’m certified to drive a husky sledge in wilderness.
-I do not have car driving licence but in Lapland I’m set!
-That is what I call set of unusual abilities of long-term international travellers :)
+I’m certified to drive a husky sledge in the wilderness.
+I do not have a car driving licence but in Lapland, I’m set!
+That is what I call a set of unusual abilities of long-term international travellers :)

 Arctic Circle Safari

-After great lunch and some hot tea in the Reindeerpark there was time for an another kind of safari.
-Snow mobile safari.
+After a great lunch and some hot tea in the Reindeerpark there was time for another kind of safari.
+Snowmobile safari.
 Hell yeah!

 I was waiting for it my whole stay in Finland, but there was a little, tiny problem on my side – lack of driving licence, I mean car one of course.
-Unfortunately it is required for ride a snow mobile.
+Unfortunately, it is required to ride a snowmobile.

 I don’t know was it my birthday or the fact that I’m the Luckiest Girl in the World but on the way back I got to ride it myself, oh Boy it was fun!
-I’m actually considering of getting my licence for purely for a reason to be able to ride a snow mobile again!
+I’m actually considering getting my licence for purely for a reason to be able to ride a snowmobile again!

-Can you imagine that it wasn’t end for the day?
+Can you imagine that it didn’t end for the day?